-Some owners will try to out wait their cat who is refusing to eat the new diet, but this is not a good idea as it can lead to a potentially fatal disorder known as hepatic lipidosis (or fatty liver disease) in which in response to the body not receiving enough nutrients, fat is sent to the liver to be used as fuel, unfortunately the liver is not very efficient at processing fat, which begins to build up in the liver, causing it to no longer function properly.
+Some owners will try to out wait their cat.
+Unfortunately, this can lead to a potentially fatal disorder known as hepatic lipidosis.
+In response to the body not receiving enough food, fat is sent to the liver, unfortunately, the liver is not very efficient at processing fat, which begins to build up in the liver which causes dysfunction.

 Why do I need to change my cat’s diet?

-Switching over from a kitten food to an adult food, or an adult food to a senior food.
+- Switching over from kitten food to adult food, or an adult food to senior food.

-Bringing a new cat home, I always ask the shelter/breeder what my cat has been eating, so that I can have some of their regular food on hand and gradually transition the cat over to what we feed.
+- Bringing a new cat home, I always ask the shelter/breeder what my cat has been eating.
+That way I can have some of their regular food on hand and gradually transition the cat over to what we feed.

-So how do I switch him over to a new diet?
+How to switch over to a new diet

 I will contradict myself a little here and possibly go against guidelines, but I have never been a fan of feeding one type of food over another (unless treating a medical condition).
 For example, feeding a wet diet only, or a dry diet only.
 I like to feed my cats a range of foods including canned, dry and some raw food.
-They are not finicky eaters (although one refuses to eat dry food), and I have found that they do tolerate changes to diet quite well because they haven’t been given the chance to become accustomed to one “type” or brand of food.
+They are not finicky eaters (although one refuses to eat dry food).